-Diego Martin-Etxebarria was Music Director of the Euskadiko Ikasleen Orkestra (EIO) in 2007 and 2008 and of the Akademisches Orchester Freiburg between 2010 and 2012.
-He has been invited by numerous orchestras such as the Osaka Philharmonic, Yomiuri Nippon Symphony, Nagoya Philharmonic, the St Petersburg State Capella Symphony, the symphony orchestras of RTVE, Bilbao, Euskadi, Galicia, Barcelona and Tenerife, the City of Granada Orchestra, Ensemble der Sächsischen Gesellschaft für Neue Musik or the Basle Camerata Variabile.
+Music Director of the Euskadiko Ikasleen Orkestra in 2007 and 2008 and the Akademisches Orchester Freiburg between 2010 and 2012, he has been invited by orchestras such as the Osaka Philharmonic, Yomiuri Nippon Symphony, Nagoya Philharmonic Kansai Philharmonic, Osaka Symphony, St. Petersburg State Capella Symphony, the Spanish Radio and Television Symphony, Bilbao Symphony, Euskadi Symphony, Galicia Symphony, Barcelona Symphony, Tenerife Symphony, the City of Granada Orchestra, Málaga Philharmonic, Oviedo Philharmonia, Vallés Symphony, among others.

-This current season, Martin-Etxebarria will be conducting the Niederrheinische Sinfoniker, the Symphonic Orchestra of RTVE and the Bilbao Symphony Orchestra.
-Martin-Etxebarria began his musical studies at the Conservatories of Amurrio and Vitoria and graduated in orchestra conducting at the Escola Superior de Música de Catalunya (Barcelona).
-He received Scholarships from the Humboldt Foundation, La Caixa-DAAD and the AIE; took a postgraduate course in opera conducting at the Hochschulen in Weimar and Dresden, and at the Accademia Chigiana in Siena (Italy) with Gianluigi Gelmetti.
-Other notable teachers include Riccardo Frizza, Donato Renzetti, Dima Slobodeniouk, Christopher Seaman, Jesús Lopez Cobos, Titus Engel and Lutz Köhler.
+Martin-Etxebarria began his musical studies at the Conservatories of Vitoria and graduated in orchestra conducting at the University of Music of Catalonia (ESMuC).
+He was granted by the Humboldt Foundation and the DAAD-La Caixa for post-graduate studies in opera conducting at the Hochschulen in Weimar, Dresden and the Academia Chigiana in Siena with Gianluigi Gelmetti.
+Other conductors who have influenced his career include Riccardo Frizza, Donato Renzetti, Dima Slobodeniouk, Christopher Seaman, Jesús Lopez Cobos, Titus Engel and Lutz Köhler.